ray-project/ray/doc/source/rllib-training.rst

 Each algorithm has specific hyperparameters that can be set with ``--config``, in addition to a number of `common hyperparameters <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/agent.py>`__.
 See the
 `algorithms documentation <rllib-algorithms.html>`__ for more information.

 In an example below, we train A2C by specifying 8 workers through the config flag.
-We also set ``"monitor": true`` to save episode videos to the result dir:

 .. code-block:: bash

     python ray/python/ray/rllib/train.py --env=PongDeterministic-v4 \
-        --run=A2C --config '{"num_workers": 8, "monitor": true}'
+        --run=A2C --config '{"num_workers": 8}'

 .. image:: rllib-config.svg